-In 2017 the IBC Best Conference Paper was awarded to Brazilian broadcaster TV Globo, for their paper entitled ‘Big data for data journalism, enhanced business analytics and video recommendation at Globo’.
+In 2017 the IBC Best Technical Paper was awarded to Brazilian broadcaster TV Globo, for their paper entitled ‘Big data for data journalism, enhanced business analytics and video recommendation at Globo’.

-The Judges’ Prize may be drawn from the nominations in the three Innovation Award categories, or it may be another project which has caught their eye because of its creative, technical or commercial imagination.
+The Judges’ Prize may be drawn from the nominations in the three Innovation Award categories, or it may be another project which has caught the judges' eye because of its creative, technical or commercial imagination.